bgamari/ghc-wiki-import/intrinsic-superclasses.md

 We want to fix things so that `S` can be introduced in such a way that `C` instances in client code yield, by default, both `C` and `S` instances internally, each with the constraints given in the client code.
-The various definitions in client instances will need to be distributed to the appropriate internal instance.
+We do not imagine that all superclasses should have this relationship with their subclasses, but that some **intrinsic** superclasses might.
+The various definitions in client instances will need to be distributed to the appropriate internal instances of the class itself and its intrinsic superclasses.

 ###